This post includes affiliate links.

-I have actually made a similar tutorial as this one before when I shared with you all how to crochet a graphgan.
+I have actually made a similar tutorial as this one when I shared with you how to crochet a graphgan.
 It was such an amazing experience to do that, but I am not sure I can get myself to do another crochet portrait as I am not very patient.
 BUT I made it for a special family and was so glad I finished it.

-Also I decided to use the bobbin method for the graphgan, but did not care how the wrong side looked like because it was hidden later on in a frame.
+Also I decided to use the bobbin method for the graphgan, but did not care what the wrong side looked like because it was hidden later on in a frame.

 Ever tried Corner to Corner (C2C)?
 I love how you can make graphgans like that way too!

 Now, how do I start when changing colors?

-So, let’s talk about how you would start with changing colors while crocheting and how to create bobbins and how to stay organized with them.
+So, let’s talk about how you would start with changing colors while crocheting and how to create bobbins and stay organized with them.

 Well, first you will collect all the yarn colors you will need.
 Use the same yarn type from the same yarn company to make sure it looks even and nice.

 Next, create some yarn bobbins.
 You can use a tool for it or just wrap the yarn around your hand.
 I like using clothing pins, because I can attach the clothing pins to a board.